friedbrice/C-Lang-KR/README.md

 # C-Lang-KR

-Exercises from K and R's "The C Programming Language"
+My solutions to some of the exercises from K and R's "The C Programming Language"

+Copyright (c) 2015 Daniel Brice under the terms of the GNU GPLv2.